formkiq/docs.formkiq.com/docs/platform/compliance-data-residency-and-data-sovereignty.md

 This page explains the technical controls and deployment patterns that can support compliance programs.
 It is not legal advice and should not be read as a certification that a specific FormKiQ deployment satisfies a law, regulation, or industry standard.

+For a practical pre-production review, use the [Regulated Production Deployment Checklist](/docs/platform/regulated-production-deployment-checklist) after identifying the relevant residency, sovereignty, and compliance requirements.

 ## Shared Responsibility

 Compliance depends on the way FormKiQ, AWS, and the customer environment are configured together.